Differentiable Cosmological Simulation with Adjoint Method: Introduction

-The first differentiable cosmological simulations, such as BORG and ELUCID \citep{BORG, ELUCID}, were developed before the advent of modern AD systems, and were based on implementations of analytic derivatives \citep[see e.g.,][App.~D]{SeljakEtAl2017}).
-Later codes including \texttt{FastPM} and \texttt{FlowPM} \citep{FastPM, vmad, SeljakEtAl2017, FlowPM} compute gradients using AD engines, namely \texttt{vmad} (written by the same authors) and \texttt{TensorFlow}, respectively.
-Both analytic differentiation and AD backpropagate the gradients through the whole history, thus requires saving the states at all time steps in memory.
-Therefore, they are subject to a trade-off between time and space/mass resolution, and typically can integrate for only tens of time steps, much smaller than the standard non-differentiable simulations.
+The first differentiable cosmological simulations, such as BORG, ELUCID, and BORG-PM \citep{BORG, ELUCID, BORG-PM}, were developed before the advent of modern AD systems, and were based on the analytic derivatives, which involve first convoluted derivation by hand using the chain rule \citep[see e.g.,][App.~D]{SeljakEtAl2017} before implementing them in code.
+Later codes including \texttt{FastPM} and \texttt{FlowPM} \citep{FastPM, vmad, SeljakEtAl2017, FlowPM} compute gradients using the AD engines, namely \texttt{vmad} (written by the same authors) and \texttt{TensorFlow}, respectively.
+The AD frameworks automatically apply the chain rule to the primitive operations that comprise the whole simulation, relieving the burden of derivation and implementation of the derivatives.
+Both analytic differentiation and AD backpropagate the gradients through the whole history, which requires saving the states at all time steps in memory.
+Therefore, they are subject to a trade-off between time and space/mass resolution, usually sacrificing both.
 As a result, they lose accuracy on small scales and in dense regions where the time resolution is important, e.g., in weak lensing \citep{MADLens}.